4110E113/111-1/20221004/PythonCoding.md

 print(x ** y)
 ```

-．Python Assignment Operators
+# Python Assignment Operators
-# Assignment operators are used to assign values to variables
+## Assignment operators are used to assign values to variables

 ```python
 x = 5